Steklov isospectrality of conformal metrics: Preliminaries

 where

 and $\mathcal{P}_{j}$, $T_{j}^{\sharp}$, $m_{j}$ are respectively the linearized Poincaré map, the primitive period and the Morse index of $\gamma_{j}$. \end{Theor}

 \begin{Rem} Note that the Morse index is zero for any non-degenerate closed orbit with no conjugate point, which is the case in particular for all closed geodesics of an Anosov manifold.
-We refer again to \cite{Duis} for details and, for a proof of this result, the reader can consult the aforementioned \cite{Guill-Mazz}. \\To the author's knowledge, the latter is the only reference where a proof of this particular point is explicitly made in the Anosov case. \end{Rem}
+We refer again to \cite{Duis} for details and, for a proof of this result, the reader can consult the aforementioned \cite{Guill-Mazz}.
+We also refer to \cite{Kli} and more generally to \cite{PatPat}. \end{Rem}

 The leading term $c_{T,-1}$ in the previous theorem is called the principal wave trace invariant at $t=T$, and is the term controlling the singularity.
-In particular, if this term is canceled, then the corresponding period $T$ is no longer a singularity. \\Consequently, to take full advantage of this theorem, we systematically consider the general case where $(\partial M,g^{\circ})$ is Anosov with the generic assumption that the length spectrum is simple. (i.e. $r=1$ in the theorem) \\It is then possible to formulate a result analogous to \cite[Theorem 3]{GK} in our context, highlighting two spectral invariants :
+In particular, if this term is cancelled, then the corresponding period $T$ is not a singularity. \\Consequently, to take full advantage of this theorem, we systematically consider the general case where $(\partial M,g^{\circ})$ is Anosov with the generic assumption that the length spectrum is simple (i.e. $r=1$ in the theorem). \\It is then possible to formulate a result analogous to \cite[Theorem 3]{GK} in our context, highlighting two spectral invariants :

 \begin{coro} In the class of Riemannian metrics $g$ such that $g^{\circ}$ is Anosov with simple length spectrum, the Steklov spectrum determines : \begin{itemize} \item[(a)] the lengths of the closed geodesics on the boundary. \item[(b)] for any period $T\in\mathcal{T}$, the quantity